Ashishchidhava/Authsafe-iOS/README.md

 **Events**

-1. Application Event: - In the application event Authsafe track your application lifecycle.
+1. Application Event: - In the application event Authsafe track your application lifecycle.<br>
 Implement below all methods in your AppDelegete.

 ```